 - You could also try replacing some or all of the fresh lemon juice with lime juice for a different flavor - berries and lime also pair really well together!

 - You could also use sparkling water instead of regular water for a more effervescent treat!
-If you do this, I would chill just the lemon/berry juice and then add the cold sparkling water right before serving the lemonade.
+Just chill the lemon/berry juices first, then add the cold sparkling water right before serving the lemonade.
 Or for a fun adult beverage, use champagne or sparkling wine instead!

-- The recipe calls for 2 1/2 – 3 cups water to suit your personal tastes.
+- The recipe calls for adding between 2 ½ - 3 cups water to suit your personal tastes.
 If you want a more intense flavor, use the lesser amount of water.
 (Or, if you are planning on serving with lots of ice in the hot sun!)

 - Got leftover lemonade or you want an even cooler treat?
 This berry lemonade makes truly awesome popsicles!
 (They were slightly on the icy side, but my kids went wild for them!)